Seven Oaks is the place to ski, snowboard and snow tube in central Iowa! Located in Boone, IA.

 • 2023-hosted the 12th GAC; remodeled the bridal suite; painted the CTEC chairlift; enlarged pond #3; put in a new deep well pump; put a new ski run “MicDrop” and a mini-terrain park; installed a handle tow and a new rope tow; did dirt work on the beginner hill; added more new equipment to our rental supply; painted the inside of the rental building; installed LED lighting; performed ongoing maintenance on the chair lift, groomer, and snow machines.

-Seven Oaks would not be what it is without our year-round staff of Mike Dahl, Caleb Beachman, Alex Steward, Landon Matthias, Ben Wiebold, Shelby Lonergan, and Maria Fisk; in addition to our fantastic loyal seasonal staff who for the most part return year after year to take part in offering Iowa outdoor recreation.
+Seven Oaks would not be what it is without our year-round staff of Mike Dahl, Ken Slaba, Alex Steward, Landon Matthias, Ben Wiebold, Carlos Jimenez, Shelby Lonergan, Heidi Borsos and Maria Fisk; in addition to our fantastic loyal seasonal staff who for the most part return year after year to take part in offering Iowa outdoor recreation.
 And our winter volunteer National Ski Patrollers are also a recognizable part of who we are.

 A huge “Thank You” to all our customers/friends.